 Periodic Review is a critical element of the Hoshin process, the “check” step in the PDCA cycle.
 The organization must commit to regular reviews of the plan’s results despite the urgency of day-to-day business operations.
 This, my friends, is where most companies blow it.
 It is easy, in the quest to handle day-to-day business, to justify not taking the time to rigorously do the “check” part of the Deming Wheel mentioned earlier.
 Don’t allow this to happen, plan the time and stick to your guns when reviews come around – it would be a shame to waste all the hard work up to this point for a lack of discipline.

-Process implementation procedure, forms and case study examples are the next part of this two-part article.
+Process implementation procedure, forms, and case study examples are the next part of this two-part article.
 In the next installment of Lean Culture, we will take a deeper dive into some real objectives and take a closer look at what each level of the Hoshin Plan might look like based on a real company’s work in progress perspective.

-In the March, 2006 installment of Lean Culture, we covered part one of this two-part series exploring how to meld together your implementation of Lean with strategic planning.
-Here we will continue into a case study of how to apply Hoshin in conjunction with deployment of Lean Six Sigma.
+In the March 2006 installment of Lean Culture, we covered part one of this two-part series exploring how to meld together your implementation of Lean with strategic planning.
+Here we will continue into a case study of how to apply Hoshin in conjunction with the deployment of Lean Six Sigma.
 Our case study company is one of largest Taft-Hartley insurance and retirement benefits providers in the United States.

 This company’s management in cooperation with its unionized workforce elected to aggressively begin deploying Lean Six Sigma early last year under the guise of their “Customer Service First” (CSF) program to improve service levels, quality, and turn the tide of years of shrinking membership by growing their membership in the health and welfare funds.
 Given their tightly regulated industry and limited choices of their target market it has not been necessary to focus on customer service and winning new business in the past.
 Planning was strictly a top-management-only game and frankly, it used to serve them well.